Table of Contents

 NOTE

 Just because you are not seeing the logs being streamed to your computer terminal, does not mean the code/logic is not still running on your microcontroller.
+The whole point here is to have the microcontroller independent from the computer.

 Phewww!
 Now that was something.
 I’m glad we came this far.
 Let’s move on and explain our software development workflow.